roidelapluie/blog/content/articles/3-years-puppet.md

 This is one of the first lessons I've learned.
 In the many environments I've seen, some of them use some git hooks/rsync/whatever to deploy the puppet code to the different platforms.
 This never works.
-There are always problems, because human beigns make mistakes and CI testing matters.
+There are always problems, because human beings make mistakes and CI testing matters.

 Working with multiple environment is important (dev, uat, prod...), and running tests on your puppet tree is also important.